IDNI/parser/README.md

 # The Tau Parsing Library

 The Tau parsing library is a high-performance, industrial-strength, continuously maintained parsing tool.
-It is a C++ library able to parse, and generate a parser to, any Context Free Grammar (CFG) and even all Boolean grammars.
+It is a C++ library that is able to parse, and generate a parser, to any Context Free Grammar (CFG) and even all Boolean grammars.

-Compared to existing parsing solutions, the Tau Parsing Library stands out with it simplicity and robustness: just give it a grammar and an input string, and it will give you a representation of all possible parse trees, without any need for additional information, configuration, or callbacks that other CFG parsers commonly require you to provide.
+Compared to existing parsing solutions, the Tau Parsing Library stands out with its simplicity and robustness: just give it a grammar and an input string, and it will give you a representation of all possible parse trees, without any need for additional information, configuration, or callbacks that other CFG parsers commonly require you to provide.

-# Generate a parser in 3 easy steps:
+**Generate a parser in 3 easy steps**:

 First, define the grammar using the Tau Grammar Format (TGF), which is very similar to EBNF.